 - Are you a member of the National Association of Addiction Treatment Providers?

 - How long has the facility been in operation?

 - Do you have a medical director on staff?
-Are they certified by the American Society of addiction Medicine?
+Are they certified by the American Society of Addiction Medicine?

 - What qualifications do your clinicians have?
 Are group and individual counseling sessions provided by Masters level staff?
 Do clinicians have specialized training in treating SUD?

-- What are the facilities placement criteria?
+- What are the facility's placement criteria?